Protect against malware and other cyberthreats

 Built-in protection receives the lowest priority and is overridden by strict protection, standard protection, and custom policies.

-Strict protection overrides all other policies, and built-in protection is overridden by the other policies.
+Strict protection overrides all other policies, and other policies override built-in protection.

 To learn more about preset security policies, see Preset security policies in EOP and Microsoft Defender for Office 365.